Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 The Mānoa Cliff Restoration Area is the most native forested section on the entire trail.

-That being said, some of the native Hawaiian plants that you can expect to see include ʻIeʻIe, ʻŌhiʻa lehua, Koa, Kokiʻo Keʻokeʻo (Hawaiian Hibiscus), Kōpiko, Maile, Māmaki, and Hōʻawa, to truly only name a few.
+That said, some of the native Hawaiian plants that you can expect to see include ʻIeʻIe, ʻŌhiʻa lehua, Koa, Kokiʻo Keʻokeʻo (Hawaiian Hibiscus), Kōpiko, Maile, Māmaki, and Hōʻawa, to truly only name a few.

 If you are curious about trying the native Hawaiian Māmaki tea, I kindly ask that you don’t harvest Māmaki from our native forests but, instead, buy from one of the local reputable vendors, such as those listed below.